litespeedtech/lscache_wp/litespeed-cache/readme.txt

 == Changelog ==

+= 1.1.1.1 - June 15 2017 =
+[BUGFIX] Hotfix for insufficient validation of site IP value in crawler settings.

 = 1.1.1 - June 15 2017 =
 [NEW] As of LiteSpeed Web Server v.5.1.16, the crawler can now be enabled/disabled at the server level.
 [NEW] Added the ability to provide a custom sitemap for crawling.